 By Dr Toby S James, Swansea University

 In the 1980s American academics Frances Fox Piven and Richard Cloward, alongside the organisation Human SERVE, campaigned to make voting and registering to vote easier for citizens.
 At the time, America was concerned about low levels of turnout and registration.
-The campaigners argued for measures such as allowing citizens to register to vote at various public offices such as welfare offices and childcare centers, with the aim of promoting participation amongst groups where it was traditionally low.
+The campaigners argued for measures such as allowing citizens to register to vote at various public offices such as welfare offices and childcare centres, with the aim of promoting participation amongst groups where it was traditionally low.

 Their campaign culminated in the 1993 National Voter Registration Act (NVRA).
 This expanded the number of locations and opportunities whereby eligible citizens could apply to register to vote.
 In particular, citizens were to be given a voter registration application when they applied for or renewed a driver’s license, or when applying for (or receiving) services at certain other public offices.
 It was praised by many as being a triumph for the civil rights movement which had previously fought to abolish the Jim Crow laws.
 Signing the law, President Bill Clinton declared that: